HubSpot vs HighLevel comparison table

 |---|---|---|

-| Reporting | Deeper dashboards and funnel visibility | Useful for operational tracking, lighter at the executive level |
+| Reporting | Better for leadership dashboards, attribution, and shared revenue visibility | Good for campaign and operational tracking, lighter for executive CRM analytics |

-Best for agencies
+Best for agencies replacing tool sprawl